jshlbrd/laikaboss-modules/explode_pdf/README.md

 explode_pdf.py
 ================

-This module explodes PDF files and extracts any embedded files, Flash objects, and JavaScript code within the file.
-It uses peepdf for PDF parsing and object extraction.
+This module explodes PDF files and extracts any streams within the file.
+It uses pdfminer for stream extraction.

-Note that extraction can add several seconds to minutes of parsing time for PDF files that contain many object streams.
-Users have the option to specify force and loose mode for peepdf parsing in the dispatch.yara file (by default, both modes are set to True).
-Peepdf can be accessed here: https://github.com/jesparza/peepdf

 Sample output
 ```